UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/Example_Jobscripts.md

+# Example jobscripts

 On this page we describe some basic example scripts to submit jobs to DSH cluster.
+Our system does not have tmpfs (local hard disk space on the node) and our users will not need to specify a project in their jobscripts.

 After creating your script, submit it to the scheduler with:

 `qsub my_script.sh`

-## tmpfs

-Our system does not have tmpfs (local hard disk space on the node).

-## Projects

-Our users will not need to specify a project in their jobscripts

 ## Resources